UPPMAX/linux-command-line-102/docs/evaluations/20251204/README.md

   quite abstractly and very technically.
   Its much easier to grasp its use case and what it does with the examples, so before that any explanation is hard to grasp.
-- A great course of a very good size (contentwise) and teaching tempo.
+- A great course of a very good size (content-wise) and teaching tempo.
-  All things I have encontered and was not confident with have been covered incl. grep, Bash, awk!
+  All things I have encountered and was not confident with have been covered incl. grep, Bash, awk!
   The only desire is to keep the terminal window wide or something when sharing so that command lines are not wrapped